Updated on July 5, 2026

 πŸ’¬Have questions or want to share your experience?See community discussion β†’

-How to Identify a Swiss Post Tracking Number
+Where to Find Swiss Post Tracking Number

 • On the barcode label attached to the parcel itself.